ionic-team/capacitor-site/pages/docs/v3/updating/apps.md

 ---
-title: Release Notes
+title: Updating Capacitor in your app
-description: The release history and upgrade instructions for Capacitor
+description: Guide for updating Capacitor in your app
 ---

-# Release Notes

-This is a list of releases and any corresponding upgrade instructions.
-For a comprehensive list of changes, see [`CHANGELOG.md`](https://github.com/ionic-team/capacitor/blob/HEAD/CHANGELOG.md).
+# Updating Capacitor in your app

+This is a list of instructions for updating to certain Capacitor versions in your app.

+These instructions may include changes in configuration or the build process, updates to dependencies or your development environment, code changes to your app, or anything else to be aware of when updating to newer versions of Capacitor.

-## 3.0.0 (WIP)
+## Update to 3.0.0 (WIP)

 Capacitor 3 brings crucial updates to the ecosystem and exciting new features.